 - IF2.1.1 Improve the existing fishery data collection systems to support monitoring of ECS, the majority of which are coral reef-associated species.
-If possible, apply the data collection improvements previously described for MUS to ECS; - IF2.1.2 Develop and define objectives for target ECS reference points and/or a threshold level that would transfer an ECS back to MUS when exceeded the Council is required to manage a stock throughout its range regardless of State/Federal jurisdictional boundaries.
-A majority of the ECS are found in State/Territorial waters.
-Indicators are needed to determine the health of these stocks that are different from the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act (MSRA) or FEP requirements for managing MUS, which are mostly derived from stock assessments.
-Such indicators, if agreed upon by the State/Territorial agencies, will be used to determine the state of the stocks and if the stocks need to be jointly managed (using parallel rule making) by the State/Territories and the Federal agencies; - IF2.1.3 Improve the collection and monitoring of environmental parameters (via satellite-derived imaging or in-situ logs) to generate data products that can in turn be used to monitor the impact of variability in the environmental parameters on fishery performance.
+If possible, apply the data collection improvements previously described for MUS to ECS; - IF2.1.2 Develop and define objectives for target ECS reference points and/or a threshold level that would transfer an ECS back to MUS when; - IF2.1.3 Improve the collection and monitoring of environmental parameters (via satellite-derived imaging or in-situ logs) to generate data products that can in turn be used to monitor the impact of variability in the environmental parameters on fishery performance.